 On a recent afternoon in a kitchen within the Long Island City community of Queens, chef Diaa Alhanoun drizzled olive oil over creamy hummus and garnished it with pita bread.

 Diaa grew up in Syria.
 There, he barbecued meats and crispy kibbeh, or potato croquettes, full of minced red meat, onion, and spices, alongside his own family and buddies.
 He picked up the competencies from a cook in his uncle’s eating place in his place of origin of Damascus.
 “When I consume, or I cook Syrian food, I don’t forget when I was young,” he stated in this week’s episode of the Bite podcast.
-“When I changed into very younger, my mother cooked Syrian meals.
+“When I was very young, my mother cooked Syrian meals.
 So when I make it now, I keep in mind some of these moments.”

 Chef Diaa Alhanoun